Stronger Climate Ambition for Europe

 Improving the National Energy and Climate Plans

-Under the EU’s latest governance rules, Member States are required to issue National Energy and Climate Plans (NECPs), detailing how they intend to pursue their climate and energy ambition, including the presentation of national strategies and policy instruments they plan to implement from 2021 to 2030.
-The NECPs covers each country’s 2030 targets for RES, energy efficiency, and CO2 reduction, and quantify the investments needed to reach these targets, as well as measures for the effective phase-out of fossil fuels.
+Under the EU’s governance rules, Member States are required to issue National Energy and Climate Plans (NECPs), detailing how they intend to pursue their climate and energy ambition, including the presentation of national strategies and policy instruments they plan to implement between 2021 and 2030.
+The NECPs covers each country’s 2030 targets for RES, energy efficiency, and CO2 reduction, and quantify the investments needed to reach these targets, as well as measures for efficient phase-out of fossil fuels.

 EREF works with the European Commission and – through its member associations and network of experts – with national governments on improving the NECP’s content and ambition.
-EREF’s media and policy actions draw attention to the importance of accelerating the pace at which Member States are decarbonising their societies, and to encourage strategy and policy design that match the EU’s commitment to reaching the Paris Agreement – and make valuable national contributions to climate change mitigation.
-To this end, EREF advocates for the mandatory full implementation of NECPs, subject to infringement procedure if this is not achieved and to remove a number of gaps that were identified in course of the recently finalised drafting and submission process.
+EREF’s media and policy actions draw attention to the importance of accelerating the pace at which Member States are decarbonising their economies, and to encourage strategy-policy design that matches EU’s commitment made under the Paris Agreement – and make valuable national contributions to climate change mitigation.
+To this end, EREF advocates for the mandatory full implementation of NECPs, subject to infringement procedure if this is not achieved and to remove gaps identified.

 Promoting individual and collective self-consumption of renewable energy